 The second reason is the Biblio's legacy.
 Its history is very long and starts from Drupal 4.6.
 As a result, it has some technical and architecture issues:

 - Data storage.
 In a few words, all data is stored in a special content type.
 There is a lot of custom code to reach it.

 - Drupal integration.
 Custom code is required to integrate Biblio with some of the core's modules and popular contrib modules like Views, Rules, and others.

 - Codebase and architecture problems.
 There are a lot of legacy code and code issues.
 Code was partly written in PHP 4+.
 Due to this fact, it is very hard to add new features and maintain the project.

 - Lack of configuration management.
 It's hard to move configuration from one instance to another and re-use it on different sites.

 We had a clear understanding that architecture and API need to be reconsidered and re-implemented to fit Drupal 8 well and eliminate legacy.
-With the new module we had no bounds in design and implementation.
+With the new module, we had no boundaries in design and implementation.

 The project consists of several submodules:

 - Bibliography & Citation - Export